voicegain/platform/ANNOUNCE.md

 * #530: Last part of incremental word-tree content missing in web api response
 * #528: GREG chart tool-tip showing incorrect values

-### Minor release 1.8.0 is scheduled for 6/26/2020 between 5pm and 9pm CST.

-Features in this release:
-  * GREG test grammars can be upload in addition to being retrieved from a URL.
-  * New `wordTree` format for delivering incremental transcription results.
-  * Preemptible flag is now reserved/internal use.
-  * Several bug fixes and enhancements mainly related to Billing information presentation.
-  * More details in the Release Notes which are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)